Operation Eyesight Universal

 Finances

-Operation Eyesight Universal has $7.0m in net funding reserves which can cover annual program costs for around one year and 11 months.
+Operation Eyesight Universal has $6.2m in reserve funds (cash and investments).
+These reserves can cover annual program costs for one year and two months.
+This is within Ci’s reasonable range.

 Financial Review